-- 46. Executive Lead Members and Chief Officers have been provided with the key findings from the consultation to help in their consideration of the final savings proposals.
+- 49. Executive Lead Members and Chief Officers have been provided with the key findings from the consultation to help in their consideration of the final savings proposals.
 As the consultation feedback confirms, a number of different approaches are likely to still be needed to meet the scale of the financial challenge.
-Consequently, the County Council will seek to: - continue with its financial strategy, which includes: - targeting resources on the most vulnerable adults and children - using reserves carefully to help meet one-off demand pressures - maximise income generation opportunities; - lobby central government for legislative change to enable charging for some services; - minimise reductions and changes to local services wherever possible, including by raising council tax by 3.99%; - consider further the opportunities for changing local government arrangements in Hampshire; - consider further the opportunities around devolution of financial powers in response to the Government's County Deal and levelling up agenda. - 47.
+Consequently, the County Council will seek to: - continue with its financial strategy, which includes: - targeting resources on the most vulnerable adults and children - using reserves carefully to help meet one-off demand pressures - maximise income generation opportunities; - lobby central government for legislative change to enable charging for some services; - minimise reductions and changes to local services wherever possible, including by raising council tax by 3.99%; - consider further the opportunities for changing local government arrangements in Hampshire; - consider further the opportunities around devolution of financial powers in response to the Government's County Deal and levelling up agenda. - 50.
 The proposals set out in Appendix 1 have, wherever possible, been developed in line with these principles.
-As outlined above, CCBS' approach to its SP2023 proposals is focused on developing efficient and sustainable customer- focused services, maximising income generation opportunities where appropriate to support this. - 48.
+As outlined above, CCBS' approach to its SP2023 proposals is focused on developing efficient and sustainable customer- focused services, maximising income generation opportunities where appropriate to support this. - 51.
 Following the Executive Member Decision Days, all final savings proposals will go on to be considered by the Cabinet and Full Council in October and November providing further opportunity for the overall options for balancing the budget to be considered as a whole and in view of the consultation findings.
-Further to ratification by Cabinet and Full Council, some proposals may be subject to further, more detailed consultation. - 49.
+Further to ratification by Cabinet and Full Council, some proposals may be subject to further, more detailed consultation. - 52.
 In addition to the consultation exercise, Equality Impact Assessments (EIAs) have been produced for all the savings proposals outlined in Appendix 1 and these have been provided for information in Appendix 2.
 These EIAs have considered feedback from the public consultation in shaping savings proposals where appropriate and will be considered further and alongside a cumulative EIA by Cabinet and Full Council.
 The cumulative assessment provides an opportunity to consider the multiple impacts across proposals as a whole and, therefore, identify any potential areas of multiple disadvantage where mitigating action(s) may be needed.

-- 50. Together the Balancing the Budget consultation and Equality Impact Assessments have helped to shape the final proposals presented for approval in this report. - 51.
+- 53. Together the Balancing the Budget consultation and Equality Impact Assessments have helped to shape the final proposals presented for approval in this report. - 54.
 If the recommendations in this report are agreed, no further formal public consultation (Phase 2) will be required on the proposals.
+A number of the proposals outlined within this report may require local public engagement or informal consultation, and the outcomes of these will be reported as and when required.